-Starting on Tuesday, February 1st, this course will be held in-person.
+This course will be held in-person.
 This means attendance in the classroom is expected.
 That being said, illness and emergencies happen and I completely understand that.
 Please do not come to class sick - just let me know as soon as possible via email and I will work with you.